spm/spm-docs/docs/tutorials/beginners/haemodynamic_modelling.md

 You don't need to know the details of how this works, but it's useful to be aware of it.

 There are four different tasks/stimuli modelled by the design matrix.
-When computing t statistics, we define how we would like to interpet the data in terms of a contrast vector.
+When computing t statistics, we define how we would like to interpret the data in terms of a contrast vector.
 The design matrix has nine columns, so the contrast vector should have nine elements.
 In the SPM software, you could enter a smaller number of elements and it would pad the contrast vector with zeros to make it the right length.
 For this example, we'll use a contrast vector of: